|

 lie in the one plane but I am hoping to have some examples where the

-be able to have handles that are clear of the working surfaces that the
+boards are formed from larger pieces of solid.
+This would mean I would be able to have handles that are clear of the working surfaces that the

 boards are used on.
 Probably much more interesting and possibly more